 "MIMIC" (1997) - Directed by Guillermo del Toro

 Guillermo del Toro may be revered among horror/fantasy film geeks nowadays, but twenty years ago he was just another young director trying to break into Hollywood.
 After some film-festival success with his debut Spanish-language feature, 1993's Cronos, del Toro was hired by Miramax Films to helm his first English-language film, the 1997 giant-bugs-running-amuck-in-New-York-City epic Mimic.
-While the movie is actually a pretty decent slab of urban sci-fi horror, there was supposedly much behind the scenes drama during the making of Mimic, with the young del Toro repeatedly clashing with Miramax bigwigs.
-The film was eventually re-edited against his wishes prior to its theatrical release, which caused del Toro to "disown" the movie for a number of years.
+While the movie is actually a pretty decent slab of urban sci-fi horror, there was supposedly lots of behind the scenes drama during filming, with the young del Toro repeatedly clashing with the Miramax bigwigs.
+The film was re-edited against his wishes prior to its theatrical release, which caused del Toro to "disown" the movie for a number of years.

-In Mimic's effective opening scene, entomologist Dr. Susan Tyler (Mira Sorvino) is being taken on a tour through a New York City children's hospital.
+In Mimic's effective opening scene, entomologist Dr. Susan Tyler (Mira Sorvino) is taken on a tour through a New York City children's hospital.
 We learn that hundreds of Manhattan's children have fallen victim to an outbreak of "Strickler's Disease," a deadly virus that is being spread throughout the city by the common cockroach.
-Tyler is recruited to help combat the threat, and she cooks up a genetically engineered super bug - dubbed "The Judas Breed" -- that's programmed to seek and destroy the roach population, and sets it loose in the New York Subway system .
-The cockroach problem is soon eradicated, Dr. Tyler is a heroine, and since the Judas Breed was supposed to die off automatically when its job was done, everyone thinks the worst is over.
+Tyler is recruited to help combat the threat, and she cooks up a genetically engineered super bug - dubbed "The Judas Breed" -- which is programmed to seek and destroy the roach population.
+The Judas Breed bugs are then let loose in the New York Subway system, and the cockroach problem is soon eradicated.
+Dr. Tyler is treated as a heroine, and since the Judas Breed was programmed to die off automatically when its job was done, everyone thinks the worst is over.
 Ummmm... not quite.

-Three years later, reports come in of mysterious disappearances in the city subways, and Tyler and her husband Dr. Peter Mann (Jeremy Northam) are called in to investigate.
+Three years later, numerous reports come in of mysterious disappearances in the city subways, and Tyler and her husband Dr. Peter Mann (Jeremy Northam) are called in to investigate.
 A couple of bug-hunting kids also bring Tyler a live, infant Judas Breed insect - three years after they were all supposed to be dead.
-After crawling through a number of disgustingly drippy subway tunnels and abandoned access vents, Tyler and Mann eventually discover the horrible truth - the Judas Breed is not only alive and well under the city, but it's multiplying like crazy and growing to human-sized proportions.
-When Tyler laments to her mentor, Dr. Gates - played by F. Murray Abraham in a quick cameo - that she can't understand what went wrong with her Judas Breed bugs, because they had all died "in the lab," he replies mournfully, "But you let them out into the world... and the world is a much bigger lab."
+After crawling through a number of disgustingly drippy subway tunnels and abandoned access vents, Tyler and Mann eventually discover the horrible truth - that the Judas Breed is not only alive and well under the city, but it's multiplying like crazy and growing to human-sized proportions.
+When Tyler laments to her mentor, Dr. Gates (F. Murray Abraham) that she can't understand what went wrong with her Judas Breed bugs, because they had all died "in the lab," he replies mournfully, "But you let them out into the world... and the world is a much bigger lab."

 Summing it up...